SerenaTetart/Time_series_analysis/README.md

 But for this last forecast I don't think it's right.

-## Project 2 - ARIMA

-In this second project we will try to get useful statistics from the data by turning it into a stationary serie.

-A stationary serie is a serie where the properties do not change over time.
-There are several methods to check the stationarity of a serie, we'll use the Augmented Dickey-Fuller test.

-## Project 3 - Bitcoin forecasting with multivariate time series
+## Project 2 - Bitcoin forecasting with multivariate time series

-This third project aims to forecast the price of Bitcoin using all the features in the dataset plus the values of others time series as well (such as Ethereum price).
+This third project aims to forecast the price of Bitcoin using the closing price and the closing price of other time series as well (such as Ethereum price).